chromaui/learnstorybook.com/content/get-started.md

 ---
-title: "Setup Storybook"
+title: "Get started"
-tocTitle: "Setup"
+tocTitle: "Get started"
-description: "Setup Storybook in your development environment"
+description: "Get started with Storybook in your development environment"
 commit: 30939d5
 ---

-# Setup Storybook
+# Get started

 Storybook runs alongside your app in development mode.
 It helps you build UI components isolated from the business logic and context of your app.

 ![Storybook and your app](/storybook-relationship.jpg)

+## Setup Storybook

 We’ll need to follow a few steps to get the build process set up in your environment.
 To start with, we want to use [Create React App](https://github.com/facebook/create-react-app) (CRA) to setup our build system, and enable [Storybook](https://storybook.js.org/) and [Jest](https://facebook.github.io/jest/) testing in our created app.
 Let’s run the following commands: